thunderbird89/esf/stories/story-knock-knock.md

 > "Portugal has twenty-five Talons operational or near-operational.
 The Japanese have sixteen.
 The Americans have eight fully integrated plus another twelve in advanced training.
 That's sixty-one additional fighters if we can coordinate deployment."

 > "And the political implications?"
 Rodriguez asked.
 "We're talking about revealing alien contact to the entire planet.
-Mass panic, government destabilization, religious upheaval—"
+Mass panic, government destabilization, religious upheaval - "

 > "All of which is preferable to extinction," Chen interrupted.
 Her voice was quiet but carried absolute certainty.
 "We can manage panic.
 We can manage political fallout.
 We cannot manage a Ryzak occupation."